introt/Zim_to_Anki/README.md

+# Zim_to_Anki

+Project aim: patching `obsidian_to_anki.py` to work with Zim Wiki without exporting to md.
+Patches may be breaking and upstreaming isn't currently a high priority.

+---

 # Obsidian_to_Anki
 Plugin to add flashcards from a text or markdown file to Anki.
 Run in Obsidian as a plugin, or from the command-line as a python script.
 Built with [Obsidian](https://obsidian.md/) markdown syntax in mind.
 Supports **user-defined custom syntax for flashcards.**
 See the [Trello](https://trello.com/b/6MXEizGg/obsidiantoanki) for planned features.